wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ### The Dict Object

-Dictionary objects lie at the central of Redis as the database itself is implemented as a `struct dict` object.
+Dictionary objects lie at the core of Redis as the database itself is implemented as a `struct dict` object.
 The struct is defined in `dict.h` and implemented in `dict.c` and it is quite simple.
 The `dict` object merely implements a standard chained hash table with incremental rehashing.